Winter wellbeing: an Ayurvedic guide

 It’s important to reduce fridge-cold and raw foods during this time of year and stick to warm, cooked foods and drinks that will keep your inner fire burning.
 This is essential for maintaining a balanced metabolism.

-So make your first drink of the day a sip of something warming and invigorating containing herbs such as The benefits of ginger and how we source it,The amazing benefits of turmeric, What is cinnamon and how do we source it? or clove.
-You could try a cup of Pukka The benefits of ginger and how we source it or Revitalise tea.
-To wake up the appetite and encourage a healthy bowel movement, try adding a twist of lemon and some honey to your tea, or try a cup of Pukka Lemon, Ginger & Manuka Honey.
+So make your first drink of the day a sip of something warming and invigorating containing herbs such as ginger, turmeric, cinnamon or clove.
+You could try a cup of Pukka Three Ginger or Revitalise tea.
+To wake up the appetite and encourage a healthy bowel movement, try adding a twist of lemon and some honey to your tea, or try a cup of Pukka Lemon, Ginger and Manuka Honey.

 In the evenings, Ayurveda suggests the occasional glass of warming wine may be beneficial to encourage circulation (an excuse for some mulled wine!)
 Alternatively, you can make a mug of warming ‘moon milk’ including herbs such as cardamom and saffron.
 If you don’t have these spices to hand, then you can heat up your milk of choice in a pan with a teabag or two of teas like Three Cinnamon or Vanilla Chai.

-For a more bespoke winter wellbeing guide tailored to your mind-body type, find your dosha using our Dosha quiz.
+For a more bespoke winter wellbeing guide tailored to your mind-body type, find your dosha using our dosha.